On the classification of finite GK-dimensional pre-Nichols algebras and quasi-quantum groups: introduction

-In fact, we only need to prove the theorem for Nichols algebra $B(V)$ since there is a canonical projection from each pre-Nichols algebra $\mathcal{P}(V)$ to $B(V)$.
-The main idea of the proof can be described briefly as follows.
-At first, we show that $V$ is a minimal nondiagonal object if and only if it is a direct sum of $3$-simple objects $V=V_1\oplus V_2\oplus V_3$ and $\Phi_{G_V}$ is a nonabelian $3$-cocycle on the support group $G_V$ of $V$ (see Subsection 2.1 for the definition of support group).
-Then we study the Yetter-Drinfeld module structure of each $V_i$, $i\in \{1,2,3\}$.
-Finally, we assume that $V_1,V_2,V_3$ are all of types (T1)-(T3), and prove that $\GKdim(B(V))=\infty$ for all the cases.

-Theorem \ref{t1.2} implies that every finite GK-dimensional pre-Nichols algebras in ${_{\k G}^{\k G} {\mathcal{YD}^\Phi}}$ must be of diagonal type.
-Applying the classification result of finite GK-dimensional Nichols algebras of diagonal type \cite{AI22}, we obtain a complete classification of finite GK-dimensional Nichols algebras in ${_{\k G}^{\k G} {\mathcal{YD}^\Phi}}$.
+Using this result and applying the method developed in our earlier work \cite{HLYY2,HLYY3}, we can readily classify all finite GK-dimensional Nichols algebras in ${_{\k G}^{\k G} {\mathcal{YD}^\Phi}}$.

-\begin{theorem} Let $V\in {_{\k G}^{\k G} {\mathcal{YD}^\Phi}}$ be a finite-dimensional object.
-Then $B(V)$ is finite GK-dimensional if and only if it is of diagonal type and the corresponding root system is finite, i.e., an arithmetic root system. \end{theorem}
+\begin{theorem}[Theorem \ref{t8.4}] Let $V\in {_{\k G}^{\k G} {\mathcal{YD}^\Phi}}$ be a finite-dimensional object.
+Then $B(V)$ has finite GKdim if and only if it is of diagonal type and the corresponding root system is finite, that is, an arithmetic root system. \end{theorem}